Seahawks TE Colby Parkinson to miss significant time with a broken foot

 Neither Adams nor Brown were on the field for the team’s walk-through practice mid-day Friday.
 The team was scheduled to fly to Las Vegas later in the afternoon, ahead of the first preseason game Saturday night against the Raiders.

-Carroll was asked Friday, hypothetically, what would happen if Adams doesn’t sign before the Sept.
+Carroll was asked Friday, hypothetically, what would happen if Adams doesn’t sign a new contract before the Sept.
 12 regular-season opener at Indianapolis.

 “I’m not even thinking about that at all.
 I don’t know,” he said.
 “I can’t even imagine that.”